PySimpleGUI/PySimpleGUI/readme.md

     window.CloseNonBlocking()

-Rather than the usual `window.LayoutAndRead()` call, we're manually adding the rows (doing the layout) and then showing the window.
+Rather than the usual `window.Layout().Read()` call, we're manually adding the rows (doing the layout) and then showing the window.
 After the window is shown, you simply call `window.ReadNonBlocking()` every now and then.

 When you are ready to close the window (assuming the window wasn't closed by the user or a button click) you simply call `window.CloseNonBlocking()`